-Farmhouse design elements, clean sight lines, and open concept living is trending in the home renovations on old housing and custom new homes.
+Farmhouse chic design elements, clean sight lines, and open concept living are trending when it comes to rehabbing an old housing and new construction.
 The farmhouse chic design is a regular feature in homes that Chip and Joanna Gaines have designed on the popular television show, “Fixer Upper”, and with their show ending now is the time to do your own DIY farmhouse makeover in your home.

 Ice Cream n Sticky Fingers uses affiliate links to monetize this blog.